Your mortgage: How long does it take to get pre-approved?

 Many people take these pre-qualification letters to their agents or show them to home sellers to prove they are ready to buy homes and serious about their offers.

 The only problem is that none of this information has been verified in writing or examined by an underwriter.
-Many pre-qualification letters are issued without anyone even pulling a credit report.
-The buyer's credit history could look like a rap sheet for all anyone knows.
+Some pre-qualification letters are issued without anyone even pulling a credit report.
+These aren’t worth much since a low credit score negates high income or any other strong factor in an applicant’s profile.

-Beyond the bird cage liner that is your average pre-qualification letter, you can actually get a serious document that has some clout and some meaning.
+The good news is that you can actually get a serious document that has some clout and some meaning.

 Take five minutes to pull up your bank balances and snag your last pay stub.
-Then call a lender and ask him or her to fire up some software.
+Then call a lender and ask them to fire up some software.

 Welcome to the world of fintech, or financial technology.
 In the mortgage industry, it’s called an automated underwriting system, or AUS.